rusoil-software/rusoil-gpt-service/doc/idea.md

 Developer UX and local-first priority
 ------------------------------------
-- One-command local start: docker build . && docker run -p 8000:8000 rusoil-gpt-service
+- One-command local start: docker build . && docker run -p 8000:8000 petra-gpt-service
 - Provide a toggled configuration: local (CPU quantized), hybrid (use remote model APIs), and cloud (production endpoints).
 - Clear docs for adding a new model plugin and for switching between local and cloud models.